-- 16" centers for 2x4 walls and 2x6 walls - Wall spacing at 24" centers for non-load bearing walls
+• 16" centers for 2x4 walls and 2x6 walls

 Using the minimum amount of wall studs (and eliminating studs that lack a structural purpose) reduces thermal bridging and allows more space for insulation in addition to conserving lumber.

 Minimum stud spacing at 16" centers for 2x4 and 2x6 walls, unless construction documents specify that alternate spacing is structurally required.
 No more than 5% of studs may lack a structural purpose.